-THE FOLLOWING REVIEW CONTAINS SPOILERS FOR THE ENTIRE MOVIE.
+THE FOLLOWING REVIEW FOR REPLICAS CONTAINS SPOILERS FOR THE ENTIRE MOVIE.

 THIRTY MILLION!
-One look at the CGI will tell you that all the money went to Keanu Reeves, Thomas Middleditch and Alice Eve.
+One look at the CGI for Replicas will tell you that all the money went to Keanu Reeves, Thomas Middleditch and Alice Eve.

 Of course, the soldiers freak the fuck out when they realize this and they have complete mental breakdowns.
 Who would have guessed?
 Clearly not the scientists.
 Maybe use subjects who are aware that you’re going to stuff them into a robot that will haunt their nightmares?
 Just a thought.